Neal Morse: Guest appearances

 In 1997 he became a member of Eric Burdon's I band.
 They also released the concert film Live at the Coachhouse.
 In 2000, Morse provided vocals for the song "The First Man on Earth" on The Universal Migrator Part 1: The Dream Sequencer, one of Arjen Anthony Lucassen's Ayreon albums.
 Neal Morse tracks have also appeared on the CPR Volume 1 (2004), CPR Volume 2, and The Tsunami Projekt anthologies.
 Morse also participated in recording the ProgAID single "All Around the World".
 The profits for both The Tsunami Projekt and the ProgAID single were donated for victims' relief from the 2004 Asian tsunami.

 Morse has been a guest musician on several 2005 albums, including Ajalon's Threshold of Eternity, Roine Stolt's Wallstreet Voodoo, Salem Hill's Mimi's Magic Moment, and Mark Leniger's Walk on Water.
 Morse was one of several musical guests to appear on Dream Theater's 2007 album Systematic Chaos, on the song "Repentance".
 These guests were recorded apologizing to important people in their lives for wrongdoings committed in the past.
 Morse provided vocals for the first track on Jordan Rudess' tribute album The Road Home.

 In 2020, he joined Matt Smith of Theocracy in releasing "And the Rest Is Mystery" under the Project Aegis moniker.

+In 2024, he made a rare appearance with Ryo Okumoto's solo band on Cruise to the Edge, alongside former Spock's Beard member Jimmy Keegan.
+The lineup also included current Spock's Beard members Nick Potters and Alan Morse.

 Radiant Records and Waterfall

 In 1998, Morse founded his own independent record label, Radiant Records.
-The label serves as an outlet for his work in a variety of capacities—including development, licensing, promotion and distribution.
+The label serves as an outlet for his work in a variety of capacities, including development, licensing, promotion, and distribution.